-The engine originated in the United States and was used to power a World War I generator.
-It was an interesting 165cc flat-twin two-stroke and the crankcase was split on the centre line with each half cast in one with a cylinder.
+The engine was built in the United States as the Johnson Motor Wheel, and had been used to power a World War I trench pump.
+It was an interesting 165cc flat-twin two- stroke and the crankcase was split on the centre line with each half cast in one with a cylinder.
 It cost just 28 pounds.

 It was not marketed for long, although the reasons for this are unclear.
 It may have been because the engine was not reliable, or perhaps because of lack of supplies.

 In the USA, the Johnson engine evolved into the Johnson outboard engine in 1921.

 Economic Motors specialise in a two-stroke flat twin motor attachment with flywheel magneto, originally designed to be used as a pedal cycle attachment, but this unit, which is now British-made, will be shown fitted to a duplex frame lightweight with chain-cum-belt drive.
 An Economic de luxe attachment engine will also form part of the exhibit, and will be fitted to a pedal bicycle.
 It will incorporate the Economic spring drive and lighting from the flywheel magneto.
 The spring drive is bolted to the rim of the rear wheel, and the initial shocks are taken up by means of suitably arranged springs interposed between the sprocket and its attaclmient.
 The standard product of this firm will be a pedal cycle fitted with the unit, having a sprocket attached directly to the spokes of the rear wheel.
 A tradesman's carrier will be shown fitted with the Economic unit and spring drive to the rear wheel.
 Quite a novelty will be a simple three-wheeler for one person, fitted with the Economic engine and a friction gear.

 2 H.P.
 Model.